hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 - `valid_min` - the minimum value of a numeric answer
 - `valid_max` - the maximum value of a numeric answer
 - `answer_required` - `T` if the question is mandatory, `F` otherwise
-- `condition_question` - `T` if a condition is configured for the question, `F` otherwise
+- `condition_question` - `T` if a condition is configured for the question, i.e., if the question is only displayed given a certain condition applies, `F` otherwise
-- `condition_question_type` - whether the condition target is the same or another questionnaire
+- `condition_question_type` - whether the condition originates from the same or another questionnaire
 - `condition_question_questionnaire_id` - the condition target questionnaire's id
 - `condition_question_questionnaire_version` - the condition target questionnaire's version
 - `condition_question_column_name` - the condition target question's column name